barcek/aliesce/README.md

 ## Why?

-For smoother development of related code, to keep the source about as closely collocated as possible, or for practice, for a more direct absorption of syntax and idiom.
+For smoother development of related code, to keep the source about as closely collocated as possible, or for coding practice in parallel, for a more direct absorption of syntax and idiom.

 ## How?